-In 1763, Jonathan Moulton of Hampton, N.H. took his prize oxen north to Portsmouth, N.H.
-The impressive animal, weighing 1,400 pounds, was decorated with a flag across his horns.
+In 1763, Jonathan Moulton of Hampton, N.H., took his prize oxen north to Portsmouth, N.H.
+He decorated the impressive 1,400-pound animal with a flag across his horns.
 It was a gift for colonial Governor Benning Wentworth.

 No, Moulton insisted, he could take no payment for the animal.
 It was a tribute.
 But he would, if the governor insisted, accept a grant of land.
 In addition to what is now Center Harbor and Moultonbough (named in Moulton’s honor), perhaps the governor would like to give him additional property.
 The governor assented and gave him the property now known as New Hampton.

-Yet 20 years later, Moulton – a master at ingratiating himself with those in power – would have changed loyalties and led a brigade of soldiers in the Revolutionary War, first guarding Hampton and later supporting the army at the Battle of Saratoga.
+Yet 20 years later, Moulton – a master at ingratiating himself with those in power – would have changed loyalties and led a brigade of soldiers in the Revolutionary War.
+First he guarded Hampton and later supported the Continental Army at the Battle of Saratoga.

 Moulton maintained his presence as a Hampton political leader from early youth to his death in 1787.
 Few men managed to straddle the politics of the age as well as Moulton.
 And few men were as reviled.

 Born in 1726, Moulton came into life with little.
 He was indentured into labor to a cabinet maker as a child.
 But he soon showed a passion for business.
-And by adulthood, he was deemed by historians to be the wealthiest man in Hampton.
+And by adulthood, historians considered him the wealthiest man in Hampton.